ScottLilly/ArgumentParser/README.md

 # ArgumentParser

-Parses a string, or list of strings, into a ParsedArguments object that is easier to use.
+Parses a string, or list of strings, into a ParsedArguments object that exposes the arguments in lists of integer, decimal, string, enum, or key/value pairs.

 This was originally written to parse chat messages from Twitch chat.
 I wrote a Twitch bot that played a game where chatters managed a business [MegaCorpClash](https://github.com/ScottLilly/MegaCorpClash).
 One thing they could do was hire employees.
-For example, to hire five managers, they would type:
+For example, to hire five marketing employees, they would type:
 ```
-!hire manager 5"
+"!hire marketing 5"
 ```

-I wanted a way to search for words in the chat message that matched a value from the EmployeeType enum and find the integer value from the chat message, to determine how many managers to hire:
+I wanted a way to search for words in the chat message that matched a value from the EmployeeType enum and find the integer value from the chat message, to determine how many marketing employees to hire:
 ```
 public enum EmployeeType
 {